UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/overview/index.md

 By the end of this quick start, you should know:

 - [ ] What HPC is
-- [ ] How the UA HPC is structured
+- [ ] How the UArizona HPC is structured
 - [ ] How to log in
 - [ ] What storage you have access to
 - [ ] What time allocations are